Wendy Rodwell: Upgrade to regular

-Wendy, Andrew and Sadie were promptly upgraded to regular characters, which came following the news of the serial's cancellation and a month from its final ever episode, making them the last family unit introduced to the show.
+Wendy, Andrew and Sadie were upgraded to regular characters, which occurred following the news of the serial's cancellation and a month from its intended final episode, making them the last family unit introduced to the show prior to the soap's revival.
 The Rodwell actors discovered the cancellation a week after their first scenes as regular characters.
-Wendy, Andrew and Sadie were each added to the opening titles, which were first showcased on the Neighbours Twitter page, with the new titles sequence being called a "Friday treat".
+They were each added to the opening titles, which were first showcased on the Neighbours Twitter page, with the new titles sequence being called a "Friday treat".
 Leask was surprised of the upgrade and said, "I thought it would just be like popping to the coffee shop and the bar and be like, 'Hi.'
 Then it was just like 'Wow, all this stuff is happening.'"
 She also explained that she, Will and Chan were all surprised when they were told that they were being added to the opening titles and revealed that their scene in the titles was purposely filmed to portray Wendy as "overfriendly".
 Leask also called the Rodwell house set "amazing".

 Timblick reported that the Rodwells' arrival would instantly "cause CHAOS!"
 Wendy finds herself in an awkward position as she tries to befriend her new neighbours, one of which happens to be Hendrix Greyson (Ben Turland), who has been diagnosed with pulmonary fibrosis due to a fire caused by Sadie at Erinsborough High.
 "In an effort to try and smooth things over with their neighbours", Wendy suggests a moving-in barbecue, but it does not "go to plan" and results in a confrontation between the Rodwells and Hendrix's girlfriend, Mackenzie Hargreaves (Georgie Stone).
 Leask also said that much of Wendy's first storyline was a "hype" of her advocating to the neighbours to "'please like my daughter, like me, like my husband!'"
 Stephen Patterson of Metro also reported that Wendy was "determined to make their move as seamless as possible, encouraging Sadie to make amends with everyone".
-Turland explained that the Rodwells' presence makes Hendrix feel like his diagnosis is constantly in his face and explained, "Every time he sees them, it reminds him of his illness and what's happened to him."
-Wendy spends the next few days asking that principal Susan Kennedy (Jackie Woodburne) allows Sadie back into Erinsborough High after she and Andrew's budget shows that they do not have the money to move for a second time.
+Turland explained that the Rodwells' presence makes Hendrix feel like his diagnosis is constantly in his face and explained that "Every time he sees them, it reminds him of his illness and what's happened to him."
+Wendy spends the next few days asking principal Susan Kennedy (Jackie Woodburne) to allow Sadie back into Erinsborough High after she and Andrew's budget shows that they do not have the money to move for a second time.
 Some outlets questioned whether the Rodwells would make an immediate exit from the serial, such as Patterson, who questioned online, "Will the Rodwells be able to co-exist on the same street as Hendrix?"